Humko Deewana Kar Gaye

-Humko Deewana Kar Gaye (translation: You Made Me Crazy in Love) is a 2006 Indian Hindi romantic drama film directed by Raj Kanwar, produced by Raj Kanwar, Bhushan Kumar & Krishan Kumar and starring Anil Kapoor, Akshay Kumar, Katrina Kaif and Bipasha Basu in lead roles.
-Bhagyashree, Vivek Shauq, Shernaz Patel and Manoj Joshi also star in supporting roles.
-The film is produced by the Indian music company, T-Series and Inderjit Films Combine.
-The movie's score and soundtrack is composed by Anu Malik, while Himesh Reshammiya was invited as guest composer to compose only one song. with lyrics by Sameer.
-The film released on 14 April 2006.
-The music of the film released on 2 February 2006.
+Humko Deewana Kar Gaye (translation: You Made Me Crazy in Love) is a 2006 Indian Hindi-language romantic drama film directed by Raj Kanwar and produced by Raj Kanwar, Bhushan Kumar and Krishan Kumar.
+The film stars Akshay Kumar, Katrina Kaif, Bipasha Basu, and Anil Kapoor in lead roles.
+Bhagyashree, Vivek Shauq, Shernaz Patel and Manoj Joshi appear in supporting roles.
+The film was produced by T-Series and Inderjit Films Combine.
+The score and soundtrack was composed by Anu Malik, while Himesh Reshammiya served as a guest composer.
+The film was released on 14 April 2006.
+The music of the film was released on 4 February 2006.

 Plot

-Aditya, an automobile engineer, is passionate about cars.
+Aditya (Akshay Kumar) is an automobile engineer who is passionate about cars.
 He is also a test driver for the company.
-Aditya is engaged to marry Sonia, a budding fashion designer.
-Aditya and Sonia are not on the same wavelength; while he is a traditionalist, she is an ultra-modern woman for whom career comes first.
+Aditya is engaged to marry Sonia (Bipasha Basu), a budding fashion designer.
+Aditya and Sonia are not on the same wavelength; while he is a traditionalist, she is not.
 Much as Aditya tries to overlook these facts, they keep coming in the way of their relationship.
-Nevertheless, their wedding date is fixed and their families are preparing for the event.
+Nevertheless, their wedding date is fixed, and their families are preparing for the event.

 Meanwhile, Aditya is sent by his employer to Canada to learn about a new car model to be launched in India.
 Sonia also leaves at the same time for Paris in connection with a fashion show.
-Aditya arrives in Canada and is received by his sister Simran, her husband Robby and their son, who all live in Canada.
-Aditya keeps bumping into Jia, daughter of business tycoon Yashwardhan Birla, and fiancée of businessman Karan Oberoi.
+Aditya arrives in Canada and is received by his sister Simran, her husband Robby, and their son Dumpty, who all live in Canada.
+Aditya keeps bumping into Jia (Katrina Kaif), daughter of business tycoon Yashwardhan and fiancée of businessman Karan Oberoi (Anil Kapoor).
 She has come to Canada all by herself to shop for her wedding.
 Despite her family's wealth, Jia is a simple girl who seeks true love.
 As a child, Jia was surrounded by comfort but didn't receive attention from her busy father.
-Now, Jia's fiancé doesn't have time for her either.
+Now, Jia's fiancée doesn't have time for her either.
 She finds a friend in Aditya, and as the two spend time together, their friendship grows.